QLD Cases Surpass 20,000 As Visitors Urged To Mask Up

 The rise in new cases is in part due to previous delays at private labs, which resulted in reduced figures on Monday where only 9581 cases were reported.

-Stay up-to-date on the latest news with The National Briefing - keeping you in the loop with news as it hits.
+Stay up-to-date on the latest news with The QLD Briefing - keeping you in the loop with news as it hits.

 With more than 109,000 cases across Queensland, 502 people are currently in hospital with Covid, with 14 of those are in ICU, and three patients on ventilators.